CHT2520-web-prog/intro-to-laravel/installing_composer.md

 - I can't test this, but there are instructions for installing on a Mac: https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos
 - It seems like it might not be quite as straightforward as the instructions suggest.
 If you are having no luck you can try:
-  - Following the advice at https://gist.github.com/djandyr/c04950a1375e96814316 (you already have XAMPP installed so just follow from 'Set Paths').
+  - Following the advice at [https://gist.github.com/djandyr/c04950a1375e96814316](https://gist.github.com/Udara-Dananjaya/9706190fb1d72030614affdea6c372d4) (you already have XAMPP installed so just follow from 'Configure Paths').
   - You might then have problems due to permissions on XAMPP.
 You should be able to solve these, there is some advice here - https://stackoverflow.com/questions/9046977/xampp-permissions-on-mac-os-x (see the first answer, the one that starts 'My solution was...').